timetag/timetag.github.io/docs/actions.rst

 Tools and Actions
 ===============================

-Virtual Instruments are used to perform analysis in an ETA recipe.
+Virtual Instruments are used to perform timetag analysis in an ETA recipe.
 As mentioned before, each Virtual Instrument consists of a graph on the left-hand side and a code panel on the right-hand side.

-In the code panel, users can put what should be done when there is a state change on the graph, which are called Actions.
+Actions can be put in the code panel to specify what should be done when there is a state change on the graph.

-Each Action belongs to a certian Tool.
-For example, if you want to record a time interval of two events, you will need to create a Tool called CLOCK.

-Each Tool can be created with a user-specified name and some other parameters.
+Each Action belongs to a certain Tool.
+Tools can be created with a user-specified name and some other parameters.
 The name is used to refer to the Tool later when performing Actions.
 The parameters that have default values can be omitted.

+For example, if you want to record a time interval of two events, you will need to create a Tool called CLOCK first, and then do Action clock.start() to start this clock.

 In the following documentation, we list the built-in Tools and their Actions in the current version of ETA.